Overview

 Conventional pollutant emission limits

-Nationwide: Ministry of Environmental Protection
+Nationwide: Ministry of Ecology and Environment

 Regional and Local: Environmental Protection Bureaus